from the world's big

 Chronically elevated levels of cortisol can lead to low-level inflammation throughout the body, which is a contributing factor to some of the most dreadful conditions, including diabetes, dementia, and heart disease.

 There are lots of other advantages to being hitched, such as a lower risk of depression, heart attack, or stroke.
 The contently married also have a higher likelihood of living longer, of enjoying better financial health, and surviving cancer, should they be diagnosed.
 Surprisingly, men actually benefit more from a healthy marriage than women.
-Now, a new study finds that for both sexes, those who consider their spouse their best friend experience even greater benefits.
-The results were published in the Journal of Happiness Studies.
+Now, another study finds that for both sexes, those who consider their spouse their best friend experience even greater benefits.
+The results were published in the Journal of Happiness Studies in 2017.

 Being married provides a number of physical and mental health benefits.
 Credit: Getty Images.

 Though previous research illustrated the benefits of a good marriage, there's been much debate about why this is.
 Is it that marriage is so good for us, or that happier people are more likely to get married?
 Another issue, some previous studies found that after an initial bump, satisfaction scores for married couples actually fell to pre-marriage levels.